 It began, of course, with Freud.
 Psychoanalysis refers both to a theory of how the mind works and a treatment modality.
-In recent years, both have yielded to more research-driven approaches, but psychoanalysis is still a thriving field and deals with subjective experience in ways that other therapies sometimes do not..
+In recent years, both have yielded to more research-driven approaches, but psychoanalysis is still a thriving field and deals with subjective experience in ways that other therapies sometimes do not.

-Belief in the such hallmarks of Freudian thinking as the primacy of the unconscious fantasy, sexual desires (libido, penis envy, Oedipal complex), and dreams has wavered.
+Belief in such hallmarks of Freudian thinking as the primacy of the unconscious fantasy, sexual desires (libido, penis envy, Oedipal complex), and dreams has wavered.
 But Freud also identified such basic mental maneuvers as transference, projection, and defensiveness, and demonstrated how they distort functioning.
 As a treatment based on extended self-exploration, psychoanalysis has evolved beyond the silent-shrink stereotype.

 The Fundamentals of Psychoanalysis

 Freud pioneered the idea that unconscious forces influence overt behavior and personality.
 He believed that childhood events and unconscious conflict, often pertaining to sexual urges and aggression, shape a person’s experience in adulthood.

 Freud’s theory of psychoanalysis created the framework for psychoanalytic therapy, a deep, individualized form of talk therapy.
 Psychoanalytic therapy encompasses an open conversation that aims to uncover ideas and memories long buried in the unconscious mind.

 Psychoanalysts employ specific techniques, such as spontaneous word association, dream analysis, and transference analysis.
 Identifying patterns in the client’s speech and reactions can help the individual better understand their thoughts, behaviors, and relationships as a prelude to changing what is dysfunctional.

 What is the id?